AlgyJr/ios_guides/Application-Architecture.md

 There is a notion of [container view controllers][containervc] that manage the multiple view controllers and their interactions.
-The most common built-in container view controller is the navigation controller.
+The most common built-in container view controller is the [[navigation controller|Navigation Controller]].

 <!-- TODO link to navigation controller guide -->